1997–98 in English football: Diary of the season

 27 January 1998 – Newcastle United sign Swedish striker Andreas Andersson from AC Milan.

 31 January 1998 – Manchester United remain top of the Premier League as January draws to a close, despite losing 1–0 at home to Leicester City.
 They now lead their nearest rivals Chelsea, Blackburn Rovers and Liverpool by a four-point margin.
 Arsenal are beginning to rescue their season as they are now fifth in the league and just eight points off the top, with a game in hand.
 Barnsley remain bottom and Tottenham Hotspur have yet to climb clear of the bottom three, but Everton have jumped clear of the drop zone at the expense of Bolton Wanderers.
 Nottingham Forest and Middlesbrough continue to lead the way in Division One.
 Charlton Athletic, Sunderland, Sheffield United and Wolverhampton Wanderers complete the top six.

-4 February 1998 – Stevenage Borough's FA Cup dream ends in the fourth round replay when Newcastle United beat them 2–1 at St James's Park.
+4 February 1998 – Stevenage Borough's FA Cup run ends in the fourth round replay when Newcastle United beat them 2–1 at St James's Park.

-9 February 1998 – Michael Owen becomes the youngest-ever England international when he plays in the nation's 2–0 defeat against Chile.

-12 February 1998 – The football world is stunned by the dismissal of Chelsea manager Ruud Gullit, who was sacked after a dispute with chairman Ken Bates.
+12 February 1998 – Chelsea manager Ruud Gullit is sacked after a dispute with chairman Ken Bates.
 33-year-old striker Gianluca Vialli is installed as player-manager.

 14 February 1998 – Five days after his England début, Michael Owen scores his first professional hat-trick, as Liverpool draw 3–3 with Sheffield Wednesday in the top-flight, and Ipswich Town were the high scorers of the day with their five against Huddersfield Town in Division One.
 Meanwhile, on FA Cup fifth round day, wins for Coventry City, Leeds United and Newcastle United saw them eliminate Aston Villa, Birmingham City and Tranmere Rovers, while Wimbledon and second-tier Wolverhampton Wanderers drew at Selhurst Park, and West Ham United face a replay at Ewood Park after they failed to beat a Blackburn Rovers side who had Kevin Gallacher sent off for an elbow on Eyal Berkovic.

 23 February 1998 – Tottenham Hotspur sign Algerian midfielder Moussa Saib from Valencia CF of Spain for £2.3million.

 25 February 1998 – Manchester United's FA Cup quest ends with a shock 3–2 defeat by Barnsley in the fifth round replay at Oakwell.